scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 ### Java 8 runtime

 Install a recent build of the Java 8 Platform, such as [OpenJDK](http://openjdk.java.net/install/) or [Oracle Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Any Java 8 compliant runtime will do.
+Any Java 8 compliant runtime will do (but note that Oracle versions before 8u102 have a known issue that [affects Scala](https://issues.scala-lang.org/browse/SI-9828)).

 We are planning to add (some) support for Java 9 in the near future.
 Full Java 9 support will be part of the 2.13 roadmap discussions.